What are the operating hours for NCARB Customer Service?

 No, you cannot submit additional documents and NCARB will not make any modifications to proposals once they have been received.
-If you would like to submit additional documents, you may submit a revised proposal to include revisions and additional documents.
+If you would like to submit additional documents, you may submit a complete, revised proposal to prior to the submission deadline.
 Please note that the revised proposal must be submitted in its entirety and must conform to all submission and format requirements.
-In the event that duplicate proposals and/or resubmission of the same proposals are received, the proposal with the latest proposal will be assumed to be the final proposal.
-The earlier proposal will be disqualified.
+In the event that duplicate proposals and/or resubmission of the same proposals are received, the proposal with the latest date and time will be assumed to be the final proposal, and earlier duplicate proposals will be disqualified.

 Can proposals be submitted by mail or overnighted?

 No, proposals that are submitted by mail or overnight will not be accepted.
 Proposals must be submitted by e-mail to NCARBAward@ncarb.org.

 Will I receive confirmation that my proposal has been received?

 No, due to the large number of proposals received individual notification of receipt will not be provided.

 What if I have additional questions about the NCARB Award?

 If you have additional questions, please call NCARB at 202/783-6500 or e-mail questions to NCARBAwardQuestions@ncarb.org.